ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/how-to-work-with-suggestions.dotnet.markdown

 {CODE suggest_1@ClientApi\Session\Querying\HowToWorkWithSuggestions.cs /}

 * Executing the above query will generate the auto-index `Auto/Products/ByName`.
   This auto-index will contain a list of all available terms from the document field `Name`.
+  The generated terms are visible in the Studio - see image [below](../../../client-api/session/querying/how-to-work-with-suggestions#the-auto-index-terms-in-studio).

 * If you suspect that the term `chaig` in the query criteria is written incorrectly,
   you can ask RavenDB to suggest __existing terms__ that are similar to `chaig`, as follows:.